merlinkv/Omega_MSX2/README.md

 At the moment still unchanged from the original design.

+# Mainboard PCB 1.2 MKV

+* Added possibility to use up to four different ROMs (two PLLC32 IC's).
+* Added extra footprints for ROM selection switches.
+* Changed routing parameters and a couple of silk errors corrected.

 # Mainboard PCB 1.1 MKV

 Omega Mainboard PCB 1.1 MKV is a variant of the Mainboards 1.4US & 1.4EU by Sergey Kiselev & Jordi Solis